ephemeraHQ/message-kit/packages/create-xmtp-bot/README.md

 ## Examples

-By default the `create-xmtp-bot` starter comes with a conversational bot but without using a DB.
+By default the `create-xmtp-bot` starter comes with a subscription bot but without using a DB.
 Here are other examples you can use:

-- [Gm](/examples/gm): Get started with a simple gm bot.
-- [Conversational](/examples/conversational): Drive retention with conversations and subscriptions with redisDb.
+- [Subscription](/examples/subscription): Drive retention with conversations and subscriptions with redisDb.
 - [GPT](/examples/gpt): Relay messages through Open AI APIs.
 - [Group](/examples/group): Group bot example.